Identitywoman/identity-field-guide/README.md

 rscript -e "bookdown::render_book('index.Rmd', 'all')"
 ```

 to see the PDF book version:
 ```
 open _book/id-field-guide.pdf
 ```

-to see the HTML book version:
+to see the HTML book version (without JavaScript UI):
 ```
 open _book/index.html
 ```

+TODO: add instructions to sever pages locally and show UI

 ## Other notes